henrikvtcodes/intellisnake/README.md

 ### Development

 **Testing**
 The process we used to test functions of the game is simply playtesting.
 Whenever we updated/fixed anything, we would run the game and try to cause problems.
 This would involve things like keysmashing, intentionally running into walls, and setting the snakes to collide with eachother in various ways.
-In order to test the AI, we set the speed extremely high to make sure that it doesn't fail after many cycles of the game.
+In order to test the AI, we set the speed extremely high to make sure that it doesn't fail too quickly.

 **Work Distribution**
 | Henrik | Kelsyn |